-The University of Salford is committed to excellent research with impact, conducted to the highest standards of research integrity.
-The University is a signatory to the HEFCE Concordat to Support Research Integrity, and our procedures and processes are intended to embed integrity and ethical conduct into all our research practices.
+The University is a signatory to the UUK Concordat to Support Research Integrity and our procedures and processes are intended to embed integrity and ethical conduct into all our research practices.
+The Concordat was updated in October 2019 and can be found here.

 Overall responsibility for research integrity, governance and ethics sits with the Deputy Vice Chancellor.
-Any questions around research integrity may be addressed in the first instance to Dr Jo Cresswell, Associate Director Research.
-Dr Cresswell is also the Named Person for reporting allegations of misconduct in research.
-Allegations of research misconduct should be sent in writing, with all available evidence, to: firstname.lastname@example.org.
+Any internal or external questions around research integrity may be addressed in the first instance to Rachael McKittrick, Research Governance Officer in the department of Research & Knowledge Exchange.
+Dr Cresswell, Director of Research & Knowledge Exchange is the Named Person for reporting allegations of misconduct in research.
+Allegations of research misconduct should be sent in writing, with all available evidence, to: email@example.com

 The University’s Whistle Blowing Policy allows staff to raise concerns about actions or behaviour when, owing to the nature or severity of the issue, it would be inappropriate to use normal channels.
 The Whistleblowing reporting line is to either the University Secretary on ext.
 56428 or to the independent external hotline (Expolink) on 0800 374 199.